Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and angular momenta of black holes in three dimensional gravity theories : examples

 The symplectic potential of NMG Lagrangian can be read off from the variation (\ref{var-NMG})

 Using the definition of the Noether current we can find the Noether charge as

 From the above two results, i.e. symplectic potential and Noether charge, we can calculate the charge variation

 Firstly, we investigate BTZ black hole solution in NMG theory.
 BTZ black hole is a solution of NMG theory with a cosmological constant $\Lambda_0$ which appears (\ref{condi-NMG-BTZ}) below.
 So, we can use the same metric form with (\ref{gen-metric}), functions (\ref{BTZ}) and the same frame 1-form fields (\ref{dreibein}).
-Due to the torsion free condition, i.e. the first equation of (\ref{eom-NMG}), we can also obtain the same connection 1-forms with (\ref{con-BTZ}) and the same curvature 2-forms with (\ref{curv-BTZ}).
 Using second and third equations of motion of (\ref{eom-NMG}), we can get two auxiliary fields

 With auxiliary fields solution (\ref{aux-NMG-BTZ}) a parameter condition can be appeared by solving the fourth equation of (\ref{eom-NMG})

 We can re-express the symplectic potential $\Theta$ and the Noether charge $Q_{\xi}$ by inserting auxiliary fields (\ref{aux-NMG-BTZ}) into (\ref{chi-NMG}) and then calculate the charge variation as follows